zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 2. Run training.
    1. `python train_ir.py {config_file}`(data parallel) or `torchrun --nproc_per_node=${N_DEVICES} train_ir.py config.yaml`(distributed data parallel)
    2. If training using infoNCE loss, use config_infonce.yaml
-   3. If training using ensemble teacher models, using config_kd.yaml
+   3. If training using ensembled teacher models, using config_kd.yaml
 3. Run evaluation on the test set.
 ```
 for step in {500,1000,1500,2000}